Only a sophomore, Rice football passer Wiley Green has emerged as a team leader as he grows into his own shoes as a Division 1 quarterback.

 Never one to be too braggadocious, Green tends to downplay the tremendous progress he’s made in such a short amount of time.
 “We’re not where we need to be,” he says, “but we’re definitely taking steps in the right direction to get there.”

 That direction will be put to the tests in less than two weeks when Rice visits Army.
 The trip to West Point marks the start of the 2019 season.
 The young vet will be tasked with leading in one of the most challenging environments he’s ever played in.
 Green isn’t worried; his nerves seldom show.
 He’ll prepare well and attack it like he’s attacked every game he’s ever played.

 “We’re building something special here and every single person in this room believes it,” Green declared.
 “That’s what’s really going to propel us forward and really surprised some people this year.”
-He hopes, as do the Rice faithful, that surprise starts at Army.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+He hopes, as do the Rice faithful, that surprise starts at Army.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.